jrc03c/js-crypto-helpers/readme.md

 ## `stringify`

 Technically speaking, this function is just re-exported from the [@jrc03c/js-text-tools](https://github.com/jrc03c/js-text-tools) library without any modification.
-See the source code there for implementation details.
+See the source code there for implementation details, and see the notes below the [`parse`](#parse) function for more information.

 > **NOTE:** This function will destroy any circular references that exist in objects.